Kiosk Mode: Does Android have it?

 - Interactive seating charts used by front-of-house host staff at restaurants

-- Store directories and maps at large retail shopping centers
+- Store directories and maps at large shopping centers

 - Self-serve payment kiosks for purchasing products or services

 Can I use Android kiosk mode without MDM?

 You can use Android’s native screen pinning feature without MDM, yes.
 But for a true, configurable kiosk mode, you’ll need a kiosk software provider or MDM.
 Kiosk mode providers offer much more robust kiosk mode options, which allow you to fully lock the device to kiosk mode apps, disable the screen timeout, block access to settings, and more.
 This is more secure and virtually eliminates the possibility of tampering.